uc-cdis/cirrus/README.md

 Cloud Identity/GSuite API.

 Follow directions [here](https://developers.google.com/identity/protocols/OAuth2ServiceAccount#delegatingauthority)
-to deletgate domain-wide authority for your service account that you're using for `GOOGLE_APPLICATION_CREDENTIALS`.
+to delegate domain-wide authority for your service account that you're using for `GOOGLE_APPLICATION_CREDENTIALS`.

 For the API scopes, authorize these: